-Cleito ODCC is a simple plugin that you install on the Crowd server to which your Atlassian applications (e.g. Jira, Confluence, HipChat, Bamboo, Bitbucket) are connected.
+Cleito ODCC is a plugin that you install on the Crowd server to which your Atlassian applications (e.g. Jira, Confluence, Bamboo, Bitbucket) are connected.

 The configuration consists in three easy steps:

-- First of all, you will need to create an API key in Office 365.
-That key will be used by the ODCC plugin to browse your Office 365 instance and get its users and groups.
+- First of all, you will need to create an API key in Office 365 / Azure AD.
+That key will be used by the ODCC plugin to browse your Office 365 / Azure AD tenant and get its users and groups.

 - Then you will configure the ODCC plugin in Crowd administration console.
 In this step, you will obviously enter the credentials of the previously created API key.
-You will also have the opportunity to set other options such as whether you want to fetch Office 365 profile pictures as Crowd user avatars.
+You will also have the opportunity to set other options such as user and group filtering.

 - Finally you will need to configure your applications so that they use the Crowd server as a User Directory.

-Please note that for security reasons the connection to Office 365 is read-only
+Please note that for security reasons the connection to Office 365 / Azure AD is read-only

 .
-The ODCC plugin cannot create, update nor delete any object in Office 365.
+The ODCC plugin cannot create, update nor delete any object in Office 365 / Azure AD.

-Office 365 uses the cloud-based user authentication service Azure Active Directory to manage users.
+Office 365 uses the cloud-based user authentication service Azure Active Directory to manage users and groups.
 This implies the following prerequisites for the use of the ODCC plugin:

 - If your organization manages users on-premises, please make sure that password synchronization has been enabled.
 For more information about implementing password synchronization with Azure AD Connect, please see Microsoft's documentation.